enviodev/azuro-envio-indexer-boilerplate/README.md

 # Azuro Envio indexer boilerplate

-This repo is to help the grantee build the opensource azuro indexer, it includes the configuration and events indexed from the [gnosis azuro v3 subgraph](https://github.com/Azuro-protocol/Azuro-subgraphs)
+This repo is to help the grantee build the opensource azuro indexer, it includes the configuration and events indexed from the [gnosis azuro v3 subgraph](https://github.com/Azuro-protocol/Azuro-subgraphs).
+Now deployed

 ### Additional resources